spanoselias/IPChangeMonitor/README.md

-# IPChangeMonitor
+# Real-Time data synchronization tool
-Notify if the public ip of your internet is changed.
+The goal of this project is to backup data in near real-time using a versioning algorithm .